nremey/dynamic-Cleaning-Schedule-in-Home-Assistant/Version3/Readme.md

 This is a hobby project and part of an ongoing learning curve.

 What is currently on my plate:
-- In Family Calendar view, if many calendar events and task due times overlap in the timetable, sorting/layering and visual display can become messy.
+- In Family Calendar view, if many calendar events and 'tasks due times' overlap in the timetable, sorting/layering and visual display can become messy.
 - This can be a useful indicator that a day needs special focus, but it is not a good design solution yet.
-- I am currently working on better handling for this case.
+- I am researching options on better handling for this case.